Rhyl1/Basra/README.md

 -Gotpod: was used as cloud IDE solution
 - Git Pages - Website is hosted on Github pages
 - Am I responsive - was used for testing responsiveness of the website
-- Stadedit.io - was used to compose readme.md file
+- Stackedit.io - was used to compose readme.md file

 ## Testing
--While construction the website the initial responsiveness was tested within
+-While construction the website the initial responsiveness was tested within the Gitpod IDE, that links to the Google Chrome browser, where developement tools were used.

 ## Deployment